Here’s how I helped

 What made our previous flow ineffective?

-• The process felt overwhelming and confusing for clients.
+The overall process felt overwhelming and confusing, creating unnecessary frustration.

 Designing the journey map: Charting the user experience path